werowe/HypatiaAcademy/basics/postgreSQL.md

+# Create Inventory System Databases and Add Some Data

 # Notes for Walker
-create database mumteha;
+* create database mumteha;
-expenses=# create user mumteha with encrypted password 'xxxx';
+* expenses=# create user mumteha with encrypted password 'xxxx';
-grant all privileges on database mumteha to mumteha;
+* grant all privileges on database mumteha to mumteha;

 # Connect to Database